 and Kutner, 1985, pp. 134-141, present an excellent discussion of transformations

 as remedies for non-normality and non-linearity); however, too often researchers

-simply accept their data at face value without ever checking for the appropriateness
+simply accept their data at face value without checking for the appropriateness

 of their assumptions, leading to erroneous conclusions.
 For that reason,

-one design goal of the GLM module was to make residual
+one design goal of the GLM module is to make residual

 (graphical) analysis as easy and accessible as possible.